-A problem with the third cranial nerve is called Horner's syndrome.
-In this syndrome, the eyelid is somewhat droopy and the pupil in that eye is smaller than normal.
-If Horner's syndrome occurs before the child's first birthday, the iris of the affected eye may be lighter in color than the other eye.
-The difference in eye color may also occur in acquired Horner's syndrome in adults, although this happens less frequently.
+Horner syndrome describes a triad of symptoms caused by impairment of specific fibers in the third cranial nerve that innervate the eye and face.
+With Horner syndrome, the eyelid on the affected side is slightly droopy and the pupil in that eye is smaller than normal.
+Reduced or absent sweating on the involved side of the face is also present.
+There are many possible causes of Horner syndrome.
+If the condition occurs before a child's first birthday, the iris of the affected eye may be lighter in color than the other eye.
+A difference in eye color may also occur in acquired Horner syndrome in adults, although this is rare.

 Pigment dispersion syndrome and pigmentary glaucoma are related eye diseases in which the pigment in the iris is disrupted and the loose pigment granules collect in the front chamber of the eye.
 With pigmentary glaucoma, these pigment granules block normal fluid flow through the front chamber of the eye.
 This causes glaucoma, wherein increased pressure in the eye can lead to vision loss.
 The dispersion of pigment from the iris can cause eye color changes, and the two eyes may be different colors if they are affected unequally.

 Some glaucoma medications can cause a change in eye color.
 For example, eye drops like latanoprost (Xalatan) and bimatoprost (Lumigan) that are prescribed to lower internal eye pressure in people with glaucoma can cause darkening of light-colored eyes due to an increased amount of pigment in the iris.
 Another form of bimatoprost (Latisse), which is applied to the upper eyelid margin to enhance eyelash growth for cosmetic purposes, is also reported to cause this effect in some people.
 Darkening of the irises due to these medications may be permanent.